Postal (film): Home media

 Postal received its North American DVD release on August 26, 2008, in both 102-minute unrated and 100-minute rated versions, as well as a 102-minute unrated Blu-ray release.
 Both versions feature the film's trailer, a promotional spot featuring Verne Troyer's Indiana Jones, a featurette detailing the filming of the Little Germany scene, footage of Boll's infamous "Raging Boll" boxing matches and an audio commentary by Boll.
 Some editions come with the full version of Postal 2 (Share the Pain edition) on a bonus disc.

 The 118-minute director's cut was released on September 26, 2008, in Germany.
-It was planned for a North American release on Blu-ray for November 25, 2008, and on DVD for January 6, 2009, but both of these releases were delayed indefinitely.
+It was planned for a North American release on Blu-ray for November 25, 2008, and on DVD for January 6, 2009, however this did not eventuate for another 16 years.
 The director's cut is cropped from the original 1.85:1 aspect ratio into 2.35:1.

+On March 12, 2024, Postal was re-released as a 4K UHD Blu-ray with a bonus Blu-ray disc.
+The 4k Blu-ray contains just the theatrical cut, while the Blu-ray contains both the theatrical and director's cuts and extensive special features.

-The film has also been released in Australia as an 89-minute cut with no special features, bearing an MA15+ rating.
+Postal has been released in Australia as an 89-minute cut with no special features, bearing an MA15+ rating.